dcloudio/hbuilderx-extension-docs/en/Tutorial/project.md

 # Project

-With HBuilderX, let's start by creating a project.
+Study HBuilderX, start with creating a project.

-The following will introduce project create, import, close, create alias, remove, rename project, redetect project type, rebuild project index, etc.
+From the following contents, you will learn to create projects, import projects, close projects, create alias for projects, remove projects, rename projects, re-identify projects type, rebuild projects indexes, etc.

 ## Import project/directory

 Click the top menu [File - Import], or click the menu [Open Directory] to import the project to HBuilderX.

-HBuilderX, supports importing projects from `svn`, `Git`, and `local`.
+HBuilderX supports to import projects from `SVN`, `Git`, and `Local Directory`.

-To import projects into svn and git, you need to install the svn and git plugins first.
+Please install the svn and git plugins if you want to import projects from SVN or GIT.

 <img src="/static/snapshots/tutorial/project/project_import_en.png" style="zoom: 45%; border-radius: 20px;" />

-## Project Create
+## Create Project

-HBuilderX supports a variety of project types, mainly: web projects, 5+App projects, uni-app projects, WeChat mini program, QuickApp, wap2app, etc.[Details](/Tutorial/Other/ProjectType)
+HBuilderX supports a variety of project types, mainly: web projects, 5+App projects, uni-app projects, WeChat mini program, QuickApp, wap2app, etc. [More Details](/Tutorial/Other/ProjectType)

 - Welcome page, click on `New Project`
 - Toolbar, The first icon